jtherrmann/16-bit-lisp/README.md

 ## Progress report

-I have met my goals for the end of the semester...TODO
+I have met my [goals](#project-goals) for the end of the semester and have begun implementing expression evaluation.
+The interpreter currently supports the following kinds of expressions:

+TODO: document ints, symbols, pairs, empty list, quote, define, and placeholder expressions; others? (see `eval`)

 TODO: document everything documented / to document for C lisp